-Lecture 2 hours; laboratory 2 hours.
-Applies principles of range management to the utilization and conservation of land resources.
+Applies principles of range management to the militation and conservation of land resources.
 Undertakes a study of range vegetation, soil conditions, and evaluation of livestock grazing problems and practices.
-Emphasizes California land conditions.
+Emphasizes California and conditions.
 Includes several field trips for observation work.